Read Original Version (CLB5+) You are reading the Simple Version (CLB3-4)

 - Indigenous Peoples represented 13.6% of Manitoba’s population in 2001.

-- They made 8.5% of the total population in Winnipeg (Manitoba Aboriginal and Northern Affairs now the Indigenous and Northern Relations).
+- They made 8.5% of the total population in Winnipeg (Manitoba Indigenous and Northern Relations).

 - Manitoba has the largest number of Metis people per capita in Canada.

-- The Indigenous peoples are a significant and integral part of Manitoban society.
+- They are a significant and integral part of Manitoban society.

 - Newcomers hear more negative things about Indigenous Peoples.

-- Newcomers do not have an understanding of the culture, history, and the challenges Indigenous Peoples faced (and continue to face) in society.
+- Lack of a complete understanding of the culture, history, and the challenges Indigenous Peoples faced (and continue to face) in society lead to a negative perception.

 - Some are afraid of Indigenous Peoples.
 We don’t understand them.